Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Single Wall

-Single wall fiberboard is one row of fluting pressed between two liners.
-The most popular flute profiles for single wall fiberboard are A, B, C, E, and F, with B and C being the most common.
+Single wall fiberboard consists of a single layer of fluting sandwiched between two liners.
+The most commonly used flute profiles for single wall fiberboard include A, B, C, E, and F, with B and C being the most frequently utilized.

 Double Wall